 Capable of detecting metal (often the difference between a toy model and a working metal detector!)

 - Adjustable sensitivity

 Other specific features to look for on a kid’s metal detector include an adjustable pole, and few, if any manual controls.

 If you'd like to read more about kids metal detectors and read our reviews on the most popular models, click the link here and head to our Kids Metal Detectors page.

 Top kids metal detectors recommendations

 This isn’t a cheap plastic device that’ll break within the first week of usage.
-The Viewee Lightweight Metal Detector includes a waterproof search coil and LCD display.
+The DeeAWai Kids Metal Detector includes a waterproof search coil and LCD display.
 It’s a high-tech but fun piece of gear that’s more than suitable for juniors and beginners.
 It’s perfect for a fun day at the beach, as a family.